 - Name your preferred destinations.
 Having more than one destination in mind will be helpful if money is an issue.
 If money is not a serious issue, start with just one destination.
 Your research will be more efficient this way.

-Here are important questions to ask and answers to gather when you first get to a tour company’s website.
+Befuddled on how to choose a tour for solo travelers?
+Here are important questions to ask and answers to gather when you first get to a tour company's website because they all package their trips differently.
 Add any tours that meet your criteria to your spreadsheet.

 - Are they the right age group for you?
 Are the photos of people your age (if that’s important to you) doing things you’d like to do?